bobbybudnick/SFS-Infrastructure/README.md

 xinitrc specified exec ck-launch-session startplasma-x11

 28. Cloudflare proxy failures
-was working before proxy
+Was working before proxy
-most things seem broken due to proxy
+Most things seem broken due to proxy
-channels page html largely broken
+Channels page html largely broken
-all streams on page and through vlc broken
+All streams on page and through vlc broken
-working again after disabling proxy
+Working again after disabling proxy
-may have something to do with time to live
+May have something to do with time to live

 29. Ping failure in virtualization and internet server multi WAN script
-gateway ping is sometimes taking a large delay with these devices now
+Gateway ping is sometimes taking a large delay with these devices now
-this happens after putting the virtualization server on a vlan
+This happens after putting the virtualization server on a VLAN
-after rebooting core switch still seeing similar failures
+After rebooting core switch still seeing similar failures
-after rebooting virtualization server still seeing similar failures
+After rebooting virtualization server still seeing similar failures
-increase timeout on both scripts
+Increase timeout on both scripts
-now failures in media script
+Now failures in media script
-latency culprit is definitely second gs116ev2 since reconfiguring vlans
+Latency culprit is definitely second gs116ev2 since reconfiguring VLANs

 30. Dell switch limitations and failures
-monitor mode works fine
+Monitor mode works fine
-there is no qos mode
+There is no QOS mode
-however vlan mode is quite useless
+However VLAN mode is quite useless
-the switch has no internal layer 3 features
+The switch has no internal layer 3 features
-managed switches sold as layer 2 like netgear have an internal layer 3 "bridge"
+Managed switches sold as layer 2 like Netgear plus have an internal layer 3 "bridge"
-on the netgear it is as simple as assigning a port to more than one vlan
+On the Netgear it is as simple as assigning a port to more than one VLAN
-on the dell that is impossible due to the strict layer 2 nature
+On the Dell that is impossible due to the strict layer 2 nature
-dd wrt makes this possible because it is a true layer 3 switch
+DD WRT makes this possible because it is a true layer 3 switch

 31. Switch web monitoring failure
-the dell switch automatically refreshes the monitoring page
+The Dell switch automatically refreshes the monitoring page
-the netgear switch does not
+The Netgear switch does not
-automatically refreshing normally returns to the main page
+Automatically refreshing normally returns to the main page
-set firefox auto refresh page extension to auto click #monitoringSecNav element
+Set Firefox auto refresh page extension to auto click #monitoringSecNav element

 32. Cellular device alternate configuration failures
-test going back to wvdial style connection
+Test going back to wvdial style connection
 lsusb -t shows driver
 disablembimglobal option set to 0 in usb_modeswitch.conf
-this allows /dev/ttyUSBX to appear on mbim devices
+This allows /dev/ttyUSBX to appear on MBIM devices
-will always be an unblocked connection if no carrier grade nat is enabled
+Will always be an unblocked connection if no carrier grade NAT is enabled
-zte mf861 - ssim - broken (works with cdc) - disablembim irrelevant with cdc_ether
+ZTE mf861 - ssim - broken (works with cdc) - disablembim irrelevant with cdc_ether
 VSVABEFV - msim - broken (terrible!!!) - disablembim irrelevant with cdc_ether
-sierra 340 - lsim - ttyUSB1 works well but screen does not show - cdc_mbim
+Sierra 340 - lsim - ttyUSB1 works well but screen does not show - cdc_mbim
-sierra 313 - lsim - ttyUSB3 is perfect - disablembim irrelevant with sierra
+Sierra 313 - lsim - ttyUSB3 is perfect - disablembim irrelevant with sierra
-so this mode is only relevant to making sierra 340 work better
+So this mode is only relevant to making Sierra 340 work better
-however sierra 313 does work dial up style with sierra driver
+However sierra 313 does work dial up style with sierra driver
-zte mf861 just works well in general and may expose all ports anyway
+ZTE mf861 just works well in general and may expose all ports anyway
 VSVABEFV is trash

 **The Seer's Knowledge**